cansyl/DEEPScreen/README.md

     * **chembl27_uniprot_mapping.txt** contains the id mapping between UniProt accessions and ChEMBL ids for proteins, in tab-separated format (Target UniProt accession, Target	ChEMBL id, Target protein name and Target type),

-* **resultFiles** folder contains results of various tests/analyses:
+* **result_files** folder contains results of various tests/analyses:

 ## How to train DEEPScreen models and get performance results

 * Clone the Git Repository
-* Download the target matrices and copy them under **target_feature_vectors** of the corresponding dataset
-    * Download train/validation/test split and image files for target [here](https://www.dropbox.com/sh/as18uxmctnf39kc/AADUqZX3XAiQRU6UVp3SsBRXa?dl=0)
+* Download the compressed the target  that you want to train  [here](https://www.dropbox.com/sh/as18uxmctnf39kc/AADUqZX3XAiQRU6UVp3SsBRXa?dl=0)

 * Run the below commands for each dataset